f-charton/f-charton.github.io/roots.md

 ### Sorted and unsorted roots

 In my basic train sets, the root of the poynomial are sorted in decreasing order.
-Tabel 4 compares their accuracy with models trains on datasets where the roots are in random order.
+Tabel 4 compares their accuracy with models trained on datasets where the roots are left in random order.
 For small degrees (3 and 4), root order has no impact on accuracy.
-Sorting the roots does improve accuracy for larger degrees.
+For larger degrees, sorting the roots brings a small gain in accuracy.
+This result confirms an observation we made in [our paper on recurrences](https://arxiv.org/abs/2201.04600): training from simplified expresssions did not improve accuracy.
+Here, not sorting the roots means that the "correct solution" (i.e. the output during supervised training) is only correct up to a permutation of the $n$ roots.
+Intuitively, this should make the training **much harder*** (and in fact, the cross entropy loss is larger), that it is not the case is an intriguing finding.

 **Table 4 - Sorted and unsorted roots, max-err accuracy**
 |Degree | 3-6 sorted | 3-6 unsorted | 3-8 sorted | 3-8 unsorted | 5-8 sorted | 5-8 unsorted |